apache/spark/docs/mllib-decision-tree.md

 **Categorical features**

-For `$M$` categorical feature values, one could come up with `$2^(M-1)-1$` split candidates.
-For binary classification, we can reduce the number of split candidates to `$M-1$` by ordering the categorical feature values by the proportion of labels falling in one of the two classes (see Section 9.2.4 in
+For a categorical feature with `$M$` possible values (categories), one could come up with `$2^{M-1}-1$` split candidates.
+For binary classification and regression, we can reduce the number of split candidates to `$M-1$` by ordering the categorical feature values by the proportion of labels falling in one of the two classes (see Section 9.2.4 in
 [Elements of Statistical Machine Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/) for details).
-For example, for a binary classification problem with one categorical feature with three categories A, B and C with corresponding proportion of label 1 as 0.2, 0.6 and 0.4, the categorical features are ordered as A followed by C followed B or A, C, B. The two split candidates are A \| C, B and A , C \| B where \| denotes the split.
-A similar heuristic is used for multiclass classification when `$2^(M-1)-1$` is greater than the number of bins -- the impurity for each categorical feature value is used for ordering.
+For example, for a binary classification problem with one categorical feature with three categories A, B and C whose corresponding proportions of label 1 are 0.2, 0.6 and 0.4, the categorical features are ordered as A, C, B. The two split candidates are A \| C, B and A , C \| B where \| denotes the split.
+A similar heuristic is used for multiclass classification when `$2^{M-1}-1$` is greater than the `maxBins` parameter: the impurity for each categorical feature value is used for ordering.
+In multiclass classification, all `$2^{M-1}-1$` possible splits are used whenever possible.

+Note that the `maxBins` parameter must be at least `$M_{max}$`, the maximum number of categories for any categorical feature.

 ### Stopping rule

 The recursive tree construction is stopped at a node when one of the two conditions is met:

-1. The node depth is equal to the `maxDepth` training parameter
+1. The node depth is equal to the `maxDepth` training parameter.
 2. No split candidate leads to an information gain at the node.

 ### Max memory requirements

 For faster processing, the decision tree algorithm performs simultaneous histogram computations for all nodes at each level of the tree.
-This could lead to high memory requirements at deeper levels of the tree leading to memory overflow errors.
-To alleviate this problem, a 'maxMemoryInMB' training parameter is provided which specifies the maximum amount of memory at the workers (twice as much at the master) to be allocated to the histogram computation.
+This could lead to high memory requirements at deeper levels of the tree, leading to memory overflow errors.
+To alleviate this problem, a `maxMemoryInMB` training parameter specifies the maximum amount of memory at the workers (twice as much at the master) to be allocated to the histogram computation.
 The default value is conservatively chosen to be 128 MB to allow the decision algorithm to work in most scenarios.
-Once the memory requirements for a level-wise computation crosses the `maxMemoryInMB` threshold, the node training tasks at each subsequent level is split into smaller tasks.
+Once the memory requirements for a level-wise computation cross the `maxMemoryInMB` threshold, the node training tasks at each subsequent level are split into smaller tasks.

 ### Practical limitations

 1. The implemented algorithm reads both sparse and dense data.
 However, it is not optimized for sparse input.
-2. Python is not supported in this release.
+2. Computation scales approximately linearly in the number of training instances, in the number of features, and in the `maxBins` parameter.

 ## Examples